Baby Cold Medicine: Never Give Your Baby These Cold Medicines

-'Tis the season of the sniffles!
+'Tis the season for the sniffles!
 And your little one will likely suffer from a cold sometime in her first winter.
-While many adults don’t think twice treating symptoms with over-the-counter medicine, we have to be much more careful with babies.
+While it can be tempting to break out the big guns when your little one is suffering, it’s important to remember that babies can’t handle the same cold remedies that work for us grown-ups.
+Many adults don’t think twice about treating runny noses and hacking coughs with over-the-counter medicine, but we have to be much more careful with babies.

 1. Over-the-counter zinc nose spray or drops.

 Zinc spray or drops may damage the nerves in the nose and hurt your baby’s ability to smell.

 2. Honey in anything for babies under 1.

 While honey is believed to have medicinal benefits that help alleviate adult coughs and sore throats, in babies it poses a potentially fatal risk.
 Honey may contain bacteria that can cause infant botulism...so hold off on giving your little one the sweet stuff until after she turns 1!

 Chest rubs can get in the eyes and be VERY irritating.
 Plus, a 2009 study found it actually increased mucus production and inflammation.
 For babies and toddlers, that means it may worsen their breathing.

 4. Cough and cold medicines for children under 4.

 Research shows they don’t help little kids much, but they have the potential for serious side effects and overdose.

 What Medicine Can I Give My Baby for a Cold?